derekcorreia/HelixWSDocs/Exercise6.md

         - set `name="sweden"`
     1. Run the default gulp task to rebuild and publish your changes.
     1. Verify that the site is visible on http://sweden.dev.local
-        * Use the Site menu to navigate between the Swedish and English site
+        * Use the Site menu ( Home Icon ) to navigate between the Swedish and English site.
+If your English site is displaying similar to the Swedish site, make sure to clear your cookies.
 1. Create Swedish Dictionary texts
     1. Locate the **`/sitecore/content/group/global/dictionary`**
     1. Add the following to `<site name='sweden'>` in **`/App_Config/Include/Project/z.Sitecore.Demo.Group.DevSettings.config`**